A novel technology to formulate and bioactivate spider silk

 After expression and purification under native conditions, the spider silk proteins can self-assemble into several formats.

-Fiber bundles support directional cell growth along the fibers.
+Fiber bundles support directional growth along the fibers.

 Films are free-standing, thin, transparent and lightweight materials.